 Developed and proven in both secondary and higher education contexts, Dr Osborne has used this methodology to design new tools and techniques specifically for secondary schools, including surveys and heuristics to analyse current contexts, AIM models to design changes to practice, Tech Trumps® to align digital apps, and evaluation tools to monitor and check progress.
-Together these tools and techniques drive the CATALYST Programme, and allow schools and individual educators to make the most effective use of digital technologies that they can.
+Together these tools and techniques drive our Approach, and allow schools and individual educators to make the most effective use of digital technologies that they can.

 The word apt means something that is appropriate or suitable in the circumstances, an apt response to a suggestion perhaps, an apt tie for a suit, or maybe an apt wine for a cheese.
 It is a relative concept, as it describes a the positive relationship between two objects in a specific context.

 Similarly, the APT methodology aims to find which digital technologies are most "apt" within a specific educational context, helping teachers to understand the value of a digital technology within their teaching practice.

 The research background

 The APT methodology was developed by Dr Osborne as a way to overcome a key philosophical duality when analysing technology use in society:

 - Is technology by its very nature deterministic, does it prescribe exactly how it should be used; i.e. is it inflexible?

 - Or is technology socially interpreted, is it defined by how we choose to use it rather than what it is designed for; i.e. is it flexible?